 Since the 1980s, the Town of Palm Beach has recognized the value and needed protection of certain trees as historic or specimen.
-A historic tree means one that has been determined in the judgement of the Town Manager and a representative of the Garden Club of Palm Beach to be of notable public interest because of its historic association and has been so designated by action of the Town Council.
-A specimen tree means one that has been determined in the judgment of the Town Manager and a representative of the Garden Club of Palm Beach to be of high value because of its type, size, age, or other professional criteria, and has been so designated by action of the Town Council.
+The distinction is that a historic tree means one that has been determined in the judgement of the Town Manager and a representative of the Garden Club of Palm Beach to be of notable public interest because of its historic association and has been so designated by action of the Town Council.
+In comparison, a specimen tree means one that has been determined in the judgment of the Town Manager and a representative of the Garden Club of Palm Beach, to be of high value because of its type, size, age, or other professional criteria, and has been so designated by action of the Town Council.
 Pursuant to Code Section 126-58, the Town does not permit directly or indirectly, any historic or specimen tree to be cut down, removed, or moved, or effectively destroyed through damage without prior written permission duly obtained by application to and after a hearing before the Town Council.

-PATH FORWARD SUMMARY
+PATH FORWARD

 By preserving what is the architectural heritage of Palm Beach, the value of the surrounding community is enhanced and sustained.
-In doing so the Town should continue to ensure the protection of historically significant and landmarked structures, historic and Specimen trees through the review and approval by LPC.
-Additionally, the Town should continue protecting the historic architecture and charm of residential structures, through promoting future landmark designations and the periodic Historic Site Surveys to identify structures of significance to the Town of Palm Beach, the history of the state of Florida, and to all people of the United States.
+In doing so the Town should continue to ensure the protection of historically significant and landmarked structures through the review and approval by LPC.
+Additionally, the Town should continue protecting the historic architecture and charm of residential structures, through promoting future landmark designations and the periodic Historic Site Surveys to identify structures of significance to Palm Beach, the history of the state of Florida and to all people of the United States.
 With regard to archeological resources, as redevelopment will continue in the Town, it is imperative to ensure enforcement of Code Section 18-1020.
-Equally significant is enforcing enforcement of tree the protection for of the Town's historic and specimen trees should also be which is now recognized in the Goals, Objectives and Policies.
+Equally significant, the enforcement of tree protection for the Town's historic and specimen trees should also be recognized in the Goals, Objectives and Policies.